HLussiatti/SalaryForecast/README.md

 # <h3 id="7"> **3.4.
 Feature importance**</h3>
-The most influential features in the **XGBoost model** are PC2 meaning that Industry is not important and ther're similar contribution from every feature but Gender.
+The most influential feature in the **XGBoost model** is PC2 meaning that Industry is not important and there're similar contributions from every feature but Gender.
 <p align="center">
 <img src="./img/XGBoost Feature Importance.png"  style="max-width: 100%; height: auto;">
 </p>